PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/MOS-Training/Recording-4-transcript.md

 22:30 Payment Transaction Process -- VANTIV

-23:30 Vantiv is with WorldPay
+23:30 Vantiv is with WorldPay, overview of patient payments through the PCGWay portal

+25:20 Nina has a special process that creates the file that the practice downloads